 Oyster Egg Day

 On Oyster Egg Day, by equipping an oyster basket, participants can collect a number of differently decorated eggs hidden in various locations about the Kingdom.
-When a player stumbles across an oyster egg, it does not "cost" an adventure.

-The drop location for individual Oyster eggs changes from time to time, and is listed on the individual Oyster Egg Day pages (see below).
+The drop location for individual Oyster eggs changes from time to time and is listed on the individual Oyster Egg Day pages (see below).
 When you find an egg, you randomly get a special message from the "You Find an Oyster Egg" Messages listed below.

-There is no cap to the amount of eggs you can collect, although as you collect more eggs they become harder to find.
+There is no cap to the number of eggs you can collect, although as you collect more eggs they become harder to find.
 The odds of finding the Nth egg is N-0.95, which gives an expected yield of 21 eggs over the course of 200 adventures.

 Dates